ibalampanis/ai-ethics/guide.md

 35. Oscar Schwartz IEEE Spectrum (2019) In 2016, Microsoft’s Racist Chatbot Revealed the Dangers of Online Conversation https://spectrum.ieee.org/in-2016-microsofts-racist-chatbot-revealed-the-dangers-of-online-conversation
 36. Haan, K (2023) “How Businesses Are Using Artificial Intelligence In 2024”.
 37. Perrigo, B (2024) “Will AI Take Your Job?
 Maybe Not Just Yet, One Study Says”.
+38. Leverhulme Centre for the Future of Intelligence.
+12 Books to read about AI Ethics. http://lcfi.ac.uk/news-and-events/news/2021/jun/28/ai-ethics-book-list/

 =======
 15. McCarthy, J. (2004).
 What is Artificial Intelligence?. *Stanford Formal Reasoning Group.* Retrieved from http://www-formal.stanford.edu/jmc/